← Back to Articles

 What about Podnikio?

-Podnikio handles your bookkeeping, quarterly advance payments, and annual tax filing — whether you are on real expenses or any other method.
+Podnikio handles your bookkeeping, any income-tax advances that apply, and annual tax filing — whether you are on real expenses or any other method.
 If your expense profile changes year to year, our platform and connected accountant will flag which method is most beneficial before you need to decide.

 Calculator